tony-aw/broadcast/README.md

 replicating dimensions.
 Efficient programs use less energy and resources, and is thus better for the environment.
-Benchmarks can be found on the website.
+Benchmarks can be found in the “About” section on the website.